soonyoongs/Connc-ct/README.md

    - Complete your profile setup

 2. **Set Your Interests**
-   - Indicate your interests and preferences
+   - Indicate your interests
-   - Customize your profile to match your activity preferences
+   - Customize your profile to match your activity interest

 3. **Discover Activities**
    - Browse personalized activity recommendations based on your interests